Metalhearf/server-altis/README.md

 =

 -----
-This is an Arma 3 modded server
+This is an Arma 3 (french) modded server
 -----

 Client Mod :